rtk-rnjn/discord-py-interactions/README.md

 # NOTE
+UPDATE: We just switched the default branch to this.

 This branch is for quickly fixing unexpected and critical bugs in 1.0.8.X, since release 1.0.9, which includes SlashContext rewrite, will be a lot delayed.
 Releases from this branch will NOT be published to GitHub repo's Releases page.